 I like playing with media and technology to design stories, products, and experiences.

-I'm currently leading bizdev for Fake Love, the experiential agency for creative futurism at The New York Times.
+I'm currently leading bizdev for Fake Love, the The New York Times' agency for innovation and experiential design.
 I'm the founder & principal at Bit Experientialist, a production and strategy consultancy.
 I'm also serving on the board of UnionDocs, a non-profit supporting documentary art.
 And I have a few side projects, which you can read about here.

 I began my career working primarily as an artist, recording and performing music with groups such as Voxtrot, Beirut, Yellow Ostrich, Bright Moments, Adam Green, and others.
 I was a sound recordist for the 2013 film Cutie and the Boxer, which was nominated for the Academy Award for Best Documentary Feature.